 the centenary of Octvaia Hill's death, and various events were held to mark it.

 (the last syllable usually pronounced 'ine' as in 'wine', rather than 'in' as in 'gin') was named, not

 but for Kate Potter Courtney, wife of Leonard

-Courtney MP [Potter sisters pictured - see below for Beatrice].
+Courtney MP [Potter sisters left - see below for Beatrice].
 The Master

 of the Royal Mint had decreed that the originally-proposed name of

 had worked with Kate in Marylebone, and described her as very bright, happy and extremely capable.
 She